 It wasn't until later that I figured out that my rituals were all geared toward one thing: Not getting tested.
 The idea of getting tested terrified me.
 The image of someone in a white coat delivering bad news, such as telling me I had HIV, was more than terrifying.
 I'd rather not know.
 I'd rather play my ritual game and be the judge myself.
 I'd rather sit scared every night playing the "rule it out game" or relying on Google to answer questions in the way I wanted them answered.

 The whole process was stressful.
 I couldn't focus.
 My ignorance of HIV -- similar to that of other people -- was built on fear and the stigma around the virus in our society.
 I was more nervous about how I would tell my family.
 Would I quit my job?
 What would happen to me?

 One site that seemed to give the most up-to-date, educated information was TheBody.com.
 While the information was scary, it was reliable and reasonable information -- without the scare tactics.
 I learned about the different testing windows and different types of testing.
-What I gleaned from that important information was that an accurate test result would mean being tested after three months of the last potential risky exposure.
+While most of the time, a result can be accurate much earlier, I also gleaned that I can totally count on an accurate test result by being tested after three months of the last potential risky exposure.